Police presence at Ihumātao 'over the top', contrary to Prime Minister's 'peaceful' claims

 But police deny the claim, and say they only brought in extra numbers after the group earlier moved past the cordon onto private land.
 They also said officers had been subjected to physical and verbal abuse.

-The group leading the occupation, Save Our Unique Landscape, claim as many as 100 officers turned up just before evening prayer around 7pm.
+The group leading the occupation, Save Our Unique Landscape, claim as many as 100 officers turned up just before evening prayer around 7pm on Monday.

 Hundreds of supporters flooded in to the site as a stand-off with police ensued, which lasted until about 1am.
 No arrests were made.

-Defence lawyer King Snelgar observed the stand-off and said the large police presence was "very concerning".
+Defence lawyer Kingi Snelgar observed the stand-off and said the large police presence was "very concerning".

-"Especially given the entirely peaceful process working towards a resolution.
-This is not a violent situation at all, it was all very over the top."
+"Especially given the entirely peaceful process working towards a resolution, it was all very over the top."

 Organiser Pania Newton said she was walking through a gate when a police officer rammed her with it - causing her to fall to the ground.